aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 7. Set the `TextAnimation.BuildType` property to the value from `BuildType` Enumeration.
 8. Write the presentation to disk as a PPTX file.

-This Java code shows you how to apply the `Fade` effect to AutoShape and set the text animation to *By 1st Level Paragraphs* value:
+This Javascript code shows you how to apply the `Fade` effect to AutoShape and set the text animation to *By 1st Level Paragraphs* value:

 ```javascript
     // Instantiates a presentation class that represents a presentation file.